CollinHeist/TitleCardMaker/docs/getting_started/add_series.md

 # Adding a Series

+!!! note "Example Series"

+    I'll be referring to _Better Call Saul_ as example Series.
+If you do not have this Series in your server, you can add it (and remove it later if needed), or just pick an entirely different Series.

 Now that TitleCardMaker has established connections to all of your servers, it is time to begin the actual Title Card creation.
 TCM will only create Cards for Series that have been added - this step is to showcase how to do this manually.